Titan Arum

 And the smell!
 The Indonesian name for the plant translates as 鈥渃orpse flower,鈥 an apt summary of the decaying, rancid, rotten stench.
 However, what smells horrid to humans is a magnet for the carrion beetles and flesh flies that are the titan arum鈥檚 natural pollinators.

-The Big Night
+On the Big Night

 The titan arum bloom cycle is fast, often beginning in mid-afternoon one day, and ending 24 to 36 hours later.
 As the spathe opens, the true female flowers at the base of the spadix signal their readiness for fertilization by releasing scent molecules.
 Internal heat volatilizes the molecules (turning them to vapor), and the resulting blast of stench alerts pollinators up to an acre away that the big night has begun.
 As the clock ticks off the hours, the spathe fully unveils its internal, deep maroon color鈥攁 meaty hue favored by the beetles and flies now crawling in, flying in, and gathering at the base of the 鈥渧ase.鈥